Basic Persian & Exotic Shorthair Cat Care

 BEHAVIOR & PROBLEM SOLVING LINKSCat Behavior Problems Books Collection at Amazon Feline house-soiling problems from Cornell Cat Faeries - Feliway & Comfort Zone Products for soiling and scratching problems.
 Cat Health & Behavior Information from Cornell

-BOOK RECOMMENDATIONS & REVIEWS The Book of The Cat, The Cat Fanciers' Association Complete Cat Book Feline Husbandry: Diseases and Management in the Multiple-cat Environment, 1e The Cornell Book of Cats: A Comprehensive & Authoritative Medical Reference for Every Cat & Kitten
+BOOK RECOMMENDATIONS & REVIEWS The Book of The Cat, The Cat Fanciers' Association Complete Cat Book Feline Husbandry: Diseases and Management in the Multiple-cat Environment, 1e The Cornell Book of Cats: A Comprehensive & Authoritative Medical Reference for Every Cat & Kitten If you intend to begin breeding and showing Persian or Exotic cats I recommend

 that you subscribe to Please also see other favorite selections to the right. |